 Arkush, R. David and Leo O. Lee.
 Land Without Ghosts, Impressions of America, 1850-2000.
 Berkeley: University of California Press, 1989.

-Consisting of translations from Chinese, the book tells part of the other side of the story:.
+Consisting of translations from Chinese, the book tells part of the Chinese side of the story.

 Chan, Anthony B. Gold Mountain.
 Vancouver: New Star Books, 1983